-Department: Student Ministries Program: Youth Development Credits: 3 Prerequisite(s): Education and Discipleship of Youth and Ministry of the Youth Pastor
+Center for Youth & Leadership Program: Youth Development Credits: 3 Prerequisite(s): Education and Discipleship of Youth and Ministry of the Youth Pastor

 This course is designed to help the prospective youth pastor properly design a four-year comprehensive youth ministry program.
 The fundamentals of preparing a mission statement, instructional objectives, goal setting, troubleshooting instructional problems and measuring instructional intent will be taught side-by-side with the practical aspects of church calendar logistics.